Deep-Symmetry/afterglow/README.md

 - [ ] When it is time to optimize performance, study the [type hints](http://clojure.org/java_interop#Java%20Interop-Type%20Hints) interop information looks very informative and helpful.
+  - [ ] satisfies? seems to take twice as long as instance? so change the preconditions to use instance? where possible
   - [ ] Do a pass through all files with *warn-on-reflection* set to true, see what hinting can help. `(set! *warn-on-reflection* true)` at top of file.